Dribbble is a great place for inspiration. And it is also the platform where creatives meet their clients.

-I will show you how to design a Dribbble-worth shot using Lunacy, a 100% free design app that has everything you need for the task.
-We will create a couple of views for a concept of a mobile app with fancy graphics.
-And we will do that without even leaving Lunacy.
+I will show you how to design a Dribbble-worthy shot using Lunacy, a 100% free design app that has everything you need for the task.
+We will create a couple of views for a mobile app concept with fancy graphics without even leaving Lunacy.

 You can watch this video or follow the step-by-step guide below.